 India is the largest country in South Asia and the second most populated country in the world.
 The word “Indian” comes from Sindhu, a local name for the Indus River.
-There are many things India is known for; spicy cuisine (Butter Chicken is definitely our favourite), Bollywood, the Taj Mahal, vibrant festivals, cricket and yoga.
-However, the diversity of languages is not always something that comes to mind.
+There are many things India is known for; spicy cuisine (Butter Chicken is definitely our favorite), Bollywood, the Taj Mahal, vibrant festivals, cricket, and yoga.
+However, the diversity of languages in India is not always something that first comes to mind.

 There is a wealth of Indian languages and dialects spoken in India and we are talking about over 19,000!
 Hindi is the most spoken language with 44% of the population speaking it as their first language and it’s the official language of India.
 Did you know that English has borrowed a great number of words from Hindi?
 Examples of Hindi loanwords include avatar, bandanna, bungalow, guru, jungle, khaki, karma, loot, nirvana, pajamas, sorbet, shampoo, typhoon, and yoga.

-Here we list the top 5 spoken languages in India after Hindi.
+Here we list the top five spoken languages in India after Hindi.